What is the largest size project that your company can handle?

-What is the largest size source program that the translator can handle?
+What is the largest individual source program file that your translator can handle?

-We have seen 200k to 400k lines files translated without any problems.
-We have a number of different translation options that will conform to the size of your source program.
+We have successfully converted files as large as 250,000 lines without any problems.
+We have a number of different translation options that will conform to the size of your source file.

 What should I do if I do not find my source language on the standard translators list?

-Don't despair!
-Please note that if you cannot find your exact dialect listed on our, we may be able to modify an existing tool to suit your needs (in fact that is how many of our tools were originally developed).
+If you cannot find your exact dialect listed on our web site, we may be able to modify an existing tool to suit your needs (in fact that is how many of our tools were originally developed).
 We will select the closest translator to your dialect and use it as a base line.
 Then, we will modify the front-end of the translator to accept your dialect.
 Give us a call or send us a small sample of your code so we can estimate the modification costs involved in creating a translator that will work for your source code.

 What should I do if I do not find the target language on the standard translator's list?